Research Methods for

 Getting Started

-Throughout this training, you will be asked to 1) watch videos, 2) read articles, and 3) reflect on what you learned through personal reflections or discussions with other community researchers on Slack or Zoom.
-The training is self-paced, but we hope you will go through one module per week.
+Throughout this training, you will be asked to 1) watch videos, 2) read articles, and 3) reflect on what you learned through personal reflections or discussions with other community researchers on Discord or Zoom.
+The training is self-paced, but we hope you will complete the modules we ask by our site monthly meetings (1-3 modules at a time).
 Near the end of the training, we will work on more hands-on activities such as developing research instruments and collecting data.

 Getting to Know the Teams!